WhisperingChaos/DeveloperLocalWorkbenchForDocker/README.md

 ### Purpose

-To facilitate the development of cooperative multicontainer services/applications by extending core Docker CLI commands to operate on related groups of images/containers managed by the local Docker Daemon.
+To facilitate the development of cooperative multicontainer services by extending core Docker CLI commands to operate on related groups of images/containers managed by the local Docker Daemon.
 Embodied in facilitation is a desire to accelerate the iterative development loop through the use of simple configuration settings and applying the efficiency of local file and computing resources to avoid the potential complexity of web service interfaces, as well as network and service contention delays inherent to these typically remote centrailized ones.

-Although docker provides [Compose](https://docs.docker.com/compose/), a Trusted Build cluster and GitHub integration that conceptually provide this functionality, some may adopt this tool to:
+Although docker provides [Compose](https://docs.docker.com/compose/), a Trusted Build cluster, and GitHub integration that conceptually provide this functionality, some may adopt this tool to:
 + Avoid implementing a private registry and Trusted Build cluster, especially for small projects.
 + Potentially improve the responsiveness of the development cycle, as all Docker commands are executed by the local Docker Daemon, especially, in situations when the public Trusted Build cluster performance slows due to congestion of build requests or network connectivity issues.
 + Verify the construction of statically dependent images and execution of cooperative containers before committing them to the public index/registry.